PlayStation 2 Architecture

 The PlayStation 2 was not one of the most powerful consoles of its generation, yet it managed to achieve a level of popularity unthinkable for other companies.

-This machine is nowhere near as simple as the original PlayStation was, but we will see why it didn’t share the same fate of previous complicated consoles.
+This machine is nowhere near as simple as the original PlayStation was, but we will see why it didn’t share the same fate as previous complicated consoles.

 CPU